Bangalore Cantonment: Establishment of cantonment

 The installation of the Bangalore Cantonment attracted a large number of people from Tamil Nadu and other neighboring states of the Kingdom of Mysore.
 Bangalore rapidly became the largest city in the Kingdom of Mysore.
 In 1831, the capital of the Kingdom of Mysore was moved from Mysore city to Bangalore.
 The Bangalore Cantonment grew independent of its twin-city, referred to as Bangalore pete (/kn/).
 The pete was populated with the Kannadiga population, while the Bangalore Cantonment, had a colonial design with a population that consisted of Tamilians and the British.
 In the 19th century, the Bangalore Cantonment had clubs, churches, bungalows, shops and cinemas.
 The Bangalore Cantonment had a strong European influence with public residence and life centered on the South Parade, now referred to as MG Road.
 The area around the South Parade was famous for its bars and restaurants with the area known as Blackpally becoming a one-stop shopping area The Cubbon Park was built in the Bangalore Cantonment in 1864 on 120 acre of land.
-The St. Mark's Cathedral was built on the South Parade grounds.
+St. Mark's Cathedral was built on the South Parade grounds.
 The settlements adjacent to the South Parades was known as Mootocherry which was occupied by Tamil settlers from the North Arcot and South Arcot districts of Tamil Nadu.